What Is A Dual Diagnosis?

 People with attention-deficit hyperactivity disorder (ADHD) may be more inclined to abuse substances as a way to cope with their symptoms.
 Many people are prescribed Stimulants to treat their ADHD, which can be habit-forming and lead to a toxic pattern of substance abuse.

-- Bipolar disorder.
-About half of people with bipolar disorder also struggle with addiction.
+About half of the people with bipolar disorder also struggle with addiction.
 As with any other disorder, it can be tempting to self-medicate.
-Drugs and alcohol provide temporary relief from painful situations and manic episodes for people with bipolar.
+Drugs and alcohol provide a source of temporary relief from emotional situations and manic episodes for people with bipolar.

-- Obsessive compulsive disorder (OCD).
-OCD causes a number of unwanted obsessions and compulsions, such as an irrational fear of germs and the need to constantly clean.
+Obsessive compulsive disorder (OCD) causes a number of unwanted obsessions and compulsions, such as an irrational fear of germs and the need to constantly clean.
 There are many variations of this illness.
-People with OCD often suffer from anxiety and depression as a result of their involuntary behavior, which can lead substance abuse.
+People with OCD often suffer from anxiety and depression as a result of their involuntary behavior, which can lead to substance abuse.

 Why Co-Occurring Disorders Are Treated Differently

 According to the NSDUH, 45% of people in the United States struggle with a dual diagnosis.
 People diagnosed with a mental health condition are about twice as likely as the general population to suffer from an SUD.
 Similarly, individuals who frequently abuse drugs or alcohol are likely to develop a co-occurring behavioral or mental health disorder.
 While it is widely accepted that a mental health disorder can induce a substance addiction — and vice versa — researchers are uncovering what causes both conditions to occur simultaneously.

 A number of overlapping factors can aggravate a mental health condition or SUD:

 Abusing drugs can elicit symptoms that mimic a mental illness.
 Excessive Marijuana use, for example, can give rise to psychosis in some individuals; psychosis is a severe mental disorder that causes people to lose touch with reality.